 A substantial majority of the volumes that we gather, treat and/or process have a fixed-fee rate per volume structure thereby enhancing the stability of our cash flows by providing a revenue stream that is not subject to direct commodity price risk.
 The vast majority of our gathering and processing agreements contain areas of mutual interest, or AMIs.
-As of June 30, 2016, our AMIs cover more than 2.9 million acres in the aggregate.
+As of September 30, 2016, our AMIs cover more than 2.9 million acres in the aggregate, which includes more than 0.6 million acres in Ohio Gathering.
 Many of our gathering and processing agreements include minimum volume commitments or minimum revenue commitments, or collectively MVCs.
 To the extent a customer does not meet its MVC, it must make payments to cover the shortfall of production not shipped or processed on our systems, either on a monthly, quarterly or annual basis.
 We have designed our MVC provisions to ensure that we will generate a minimum amount of revenue from certain customers over the life of the respective gathering or processing agreement, whether by collecting gathering or processing fees on actual throughput or from cash payments to cover any MVC shortfall.
-As of June 30, 2016, we had remaining MVCs totaling 3.4 Tcfe.
-These MVCs had a weighted-average remaining life of 8.4 years (assuming minimum throughput volumes for the remainder of the term) and average approximately 1,249 MMcfe/d through 2020.
+As of September 30, 2016, we had remaining MVCs totaling 3.3 Tcfe.
+These MVCs had a weighted-average remaining life of 8.2 years (assuming minimum throughput volumes for the remainder of the term) and average approximately 1,260 MMcfe/d through 2020.

 We believe that we are positioned for growth through the increased utilization and further development of our existing midstream assets.
-In addition, we intend to grow our business through the execution of new, and the expansion of existing, strategic partnerships with large producers to provide midstream services for their upstream exploration and production projects.
-We also intend to continue expanding our operations and diversifying our geographic footprint through asset acquisitions from third parties.
+We intend to continue expanding our operations and diversifying our geographic footprint through asset acquisitions from third parties.
+We also intend to grow our business through the execution of new, and the expansion of existing, strategic partnerships with large producers to provide midstream services for their upstream exploration and production projects.
+In addition, we may participate in asset acquisitions with Summit Investments, although (i) Summit Investments has no current direct ownership interest in any operating assets, (ii) Summit Investments has no obligation to us to offer any assets that it may acquire or participate in any asset acquisitions that we may make and (iii) we have no obligation to acquire those assets.